Monday, May 31, 2021

 More Asian American students are now joining fellow Black students in recognizing and voicing concerns about the discrimination and aggressions they face.
 Interestingly enough, Asian American students were also the most likely to have participated in institutionally-sponsored racial justice initiatives.
 Sometimes sponsored by institutions and at other times just part of campus life, students indicate that race comes up more often as a topic of discussion.
 Nathan Reddy, a 2019 Cornell graduate, reinforced the importance of discussions about race, noting that they have raised consciousness, causing people to be "wary of committing microagressions, afraid of insulting someone because of their race."
 These discussions have created a safer space for exploration of race but one sometimes encumbered by the "need to express all the 'right' thoughts."
 Reddy called for "more openness to make mistakes and make candid statements."

-Student views, are generally support social justice work, need to be understood and factored into clarifying the role for higher education in addressing racial justice as more campuses reopen in fall of 2021 with more in-person encounters.
+Student views, which generally support social justice work, need to be understood and factored into clarifying the role for higher education in addressing racial justice as more campuses reopen in fall of 2021 with more in-person encounters.
+With over 80% of students reporting that racial inequality is a difficult subject to discuss but more than 50% saying that they self-censor in campus discourse, one barrier to racial justice appears to be simple - having conversations about it.
+In order to counter this self-censorship, institutions must inform students of their "rights to express their ideas, encourage the expression of controversial beliefs and discourage the idea of 'reporting' students with bad beliefs."
+Other educators warn that accepting self-censorship as an excuse for not engaging in relevant and challenging conversations should be discouraged.
 Clarity about the purpose and actions related to diversity, equity, and inclusion will be central to moving forward deliberately and effectively.
-Of immediate note is the there is a Black faculty have had a lukewarm response to campus Juneteenth programs and observances, skeptical that window-dressing rather than substance may be the focus.
+Of immediate note is that Black faculty have had a lukewarm response to campus Juneteenth programs and observances, skeptical that window-dressing rather than substance may be the focus.